1920 Tulane Green Wave football team

-The 1920 Tulane Green Wave football team represented the Tulane Green Wave of the Tulane University during the 1920 Southern Intercollegiate Athletic Association football season.
-The 1920 team tied for the SIAA championship with Georgia and Georgia Tech, and was the first called the "Green Wave", after a song titled "The Rolling Green Wave".
+The 1920 Tulane Green Wave football team was an American football team that represented Tulane University as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1920 SIAA football season.
+In its sixth year under head coach Clark Shaughnessy, Tulane compiled a 6–2–1 record (5–0 in conference games), finished in a three-way tie for the SIAA championship, shut out seven of nine opponents, and outscored all opponents by a total of 181 to 28.

+The team's two losses came in nonconference games, losing to Michigan (0–21) in Ann Arbor and Detroit (0–7) in New Orleans.
+The highlight of the season was a 21–0 victory over LSU on Thanksgiving Day.
+Hundreds of enthusiastic Tulane students and supporters were taken to Baton Rouge on a special train "said to be the longest ever assembled in the state."

+End Dick White was the only Tulane player to receive honors on the 1920 All-Southern team.
+Right end Johnny Wight was the team captain.

+The 1920 team was the first to be called the "Green Wave", named after a song titled "The Rolling Green Wave".

+The team played its home games at Tulane Stadium in New Orleans.

 Before the season

 In the prior year of 1919, coach Clark Shaughnessy guided Tulane to a then-school record of seven consecutive wins, and had transformed Tulane into a competitor among Southern collegiate teams.

 Though he was famous for later using the T formation, at Tulane Shaughnessy employed the single wing.
 Shaughnessy also introduced to Tulane the Minnesota shift, an innovation created by his former coach Henry L. Williams.

 Germany Schulz was hired to take over duties as athletic director.